the-saif-zone/hubspot-lead-sync/README.md

 📺 [Watch the demo on YouTube](#) ← *(link coming)*

 The demo runs the full pipeline against `sample_leads.csv`, showing validation rejections, successful syncs, and the resulting contacts appearing live in HubSpot CRM.

+## Limitations & Roadmap

+This tool is functional for bulk lead validation and CRM syncing in a UAE context.
+The following enhancements would be required for full production deployment:

+- **Update logic** — currently, existing contacts (409 Conflict) are skipped rather than updated.
+A production version would perform a lookup and patch the existing record
+- **Pre-flight deduplication** — duplicate detection before the API call to reduce unnecessary network requests
+- **UAE landline support** — extends phone validation to accept landline formats (+9714xxxxxxx) for B2B use cases
+- **Arabic name handling** — robust name parsing for Arabic-script input
+- **Output reporting** — export a post-run CSV log of successful syncs, failures, and skips
+- **Encoding handling** — explicit UTF-8 enforcement to support Arabic characters in CSV input

+## Data & Privacy

+All leads in `sample_leads.csv` are entirely fictitious.
+Names, emails, phone numbers, and company names are randomly generated and do not correspond to any real individual or organization.
+This project was developed in the UAE, where data privacy is governed by Federal Decree-Law No. 45 of 2021.
+No real personal data was used at any stage of development or testing.